prettygenius/complex-state-arrays/README.md

 Using the two in conjunction is one of the fastest ways to build a web app.

+##  Challenge:
-##  - Challenge: Convert the code below to use an array
+     - Convert the code below to use an array
-     - held in state instead of a local variable.
-Initialize
+     - hold in state instead of a local variable.
-     - the state array with the same 2 items below
+     -Initialize the state array with the same 2 items below
      - fix `addItem`

 ```React